Prepaid Subscriptions

 - What prepaid changes (and what it doesn't)

-- Setting up a prepaid option
+- Setting up a prepaid bar

 - How the prepaid price is calculated